shlomif/fc-solve/fc-solve/source/README.txt

 Each stack contains its cards separated by a whitespace and terminated with a newline character( it's important that the last stack will also be terminated with a newline !).
-The cards in the line are ordered from the topmost card (= the card right on the carpet and the one with the most cards placed on it) in the left, to the bottommost card in the right (= the card with no other cards placed on it, and the one on top of all the other cards in the stack).
+The cards in the line are ordered from the topmost card (= the card right on the virtual table and the one with the most cards placed on it) in the left, to the bottommost card in the right (= the card with no other cards placed on it).

 A card string contains the rank of the card followed by its suit.
 The card number is one of: +A,1,2,3,4,5,6,7,8,9,10,J,Q,K+.
 Alternatively,